mozman/ezdxf/docs/source/dxfentities/dxfentity.rst

 .. class:: DXFEntity

-    Common base class for all DXF entities.
+    Common base class for all DXF entities and objects.

     .. warning::